RobertoFreireFerrazPassos/Design-Patterns/README.md

 It's closely related to the Dependency Inversion Principle.
 The template method call the algorithm methods in the subclass, no the opposite.

+Each subclass doesn't need to know how to implement the algorithm.
+We have reuse of code provided in the template function at the base class.
+So, when necessary, each subclass just need to implement each primitive operation of the algorithm, following single-responsibility principle.

 For this design pattern, we **don't** favor composition over inheritance.
 We don't wanna flexibility in the template function.
 We wanna structure.
 The beverage subclasses must always follow the same algorithm provided in the base class as a template.
 But, each subclass can define or redefine each primitive operation, depending on how the base class have defined the primitive operations (abstract, non-abstract or virtual)

 <p align="center">